Siemens TIA Portal for HVAC Control

 Siemens Sequential Function Charts (SFC) Example for HVAC Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for HVAC Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - HVAC Control Control